-Here I’m going share why using an email nurture sequence is important for cultivating new relationships with prospective art collectors and various ways an art gallery business can put this strategy into practice.
+Here I’m going share why using an email nurture sequence is important for cultivating new relationships with mailing list subscribers and prospective art collectors.
+There are various ways an art gallery business can put this marketing strategy into practice.

 If you have a mailing list signup form on your website inviting visitors to receive your newsletter, you likely have a lot of people on that list you don’t know.
 How can you build a better relationship with these people from the start, just based on an email address?
 You can implement an automated email nurture sequence that can help new subscribers get to know the gallery better and feel more comfortable reaching out to you.